 - Review what you have on the counter.
 Do you need it there or could it be put away?

-- Pull out anything in your file drawers that is more than a year old and put it into long term storage.
-I have 3 small bins that hold the requisite 7 years of tax returns/papers.
+- If you don’t have enough room in your filing drawers, pull out anything in your file drawers that is more than a year old and put it into long term storage.
+I have 3 small filing bins that hold the requisite 7 years of tax returns/papers.